 Isla Tortuga Cruise

 If the ocean is calling you, take a cruise to Isla Tortuga, a beautiful island to snorkel, lay on the beach and soak in the sun.
-Tour companies pick up in San Jose and take visitors to enjoy a 1.5 hour boat ride to the island.
+You’ll cruise through the Gulf of Nicoya for about 1.5 hours before reaching a stunning white sand beach.

 San Jose Waterfalls: La Paz and Catarata del Toro